scienceagent/oop_laboratory/lab_4/lab_4/README.md

 |---------|---------|
 |Managing entity interactions during simulation steps.     |   Implemented a clear method for handling interactions and ensuring that entities acted in a defined order.      |
 |Ensuring proper energy management for entities.     |   Developed a consistent method for updating energy levels based on consumption and actions taken.      |

+## Future Improvements
+`- Implement a graphical user interface (GUI) for better user interaction.` `- Add more complex behaviors and interactions among entities.`